-The Board shall maintain a seniority list showing the date upon which each employee's service commenced.
+The Board shall maintain a seniority list showing the order, name, the date upon which each employee's service commenced, position and location.
+The May seniority list will also show the hours of any continuing position and will be completed by May 1.

 An up-to-date seniority list shall be sent to the secretary of the Union, secretary of each school and all shop stewards in January, May and September of each year.
+A draft of the seniority list will be sent to the Chief Shop Steward for review for three (3) calendar days prior to the distribution of the list.